adilevi54/DatabasesProject/README.md

-# Eco-Tourism Ordering System Management Project for Database 101 course
+# Eco-Tourism Ordering System Management Project

 ## Project Overview
 This project involves the design and implementation of a **relational database** to efficiently manage diving holiday bookings.
 It ensures structured data storage, facilitates smooth transaction processing, and optimizes data retrieval.